ss2552/Guide_3DS/docs/id_ID/godmode9-usage.md

 ::: info

 Beberapa instruksi di bawah ini hanya berlaku pada GodMode9 versi terkini, maka bagian memperbarui ini harus diikuti sebelum ke instruksi lain.
-Timpa juga berkas yang ada.
+If any of the files exist, overwrite them with the new files.

 :::